QFT Realization of Non-Unitary $\mathfrak{sl}(2,\mathbb{C})$ WRT Invariants and Their Galois Conjugations: Essential methods

 Here, $\vec{Y}$ indicates real mass parameters associated with dynamical (gauge) vector multiplets.
 From this, we can extract some useful Bethe/Gauge data defined as follows\cite{Closset:2018ghr,Gang:2024wxz,Nekrasov:2014xaa}. \begin{itemize} \item Set of the Bethe vacuum defined as

+with equivalence relation $V\sim V'$ if $e^V=e^{V'}$.
 Here, $(\mathbf{Weyl})$ indicates Weyl subgroup of the gauge group.
 For the case of $\mathrm{SU}(2)$, it acts on associated Bethe vacuum $V$ as $\vec{Y_*}\longmapsto -\vec{Y}_*$.
 Note that if two Bethe vacua $V$ and $V'$ are related by such action, the values of the associated Handle-gluing and Fibering defined below should be the same. \item Handle-gluing associated with each Bethe vacuum $V$ defined as

 Here, $|\mathbf{Weyl}|$ indicates the dimension of the Weyl subgroup of the gauge group.
 The overall phase factor $e^{i\delta}$ is determined from the condition

 \item Fibering associated with each Bethe vacuum $V$ defined as